alarm-redist/fifty-states/analyses/NY_cd_1990/doc_NY_cd_1990.md

 Data for New York comes from the [ALARM Project's update](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZV5KF3) to [The Record of American Democracy](https://road.hmdc.harvard.edu/).

 ## Pre-processing Notes
-Ellis Island (2393) was connected to Governor's Island (2394), and the shorelines were connected (2617) and (2616).
+Ellis Island (2393) was manually connected to Governor's Island (2394), and the shorelines were connected (2617) and (2616).
+29 other disconnected components were joined to their nearest neighbor.

 ## Simulation Notes
-We sample 150,000 districting plans for New York across 5 independent runs of the SMC algorithm.
+We sample 6,000 districting plans for New York across 5 independent runs of the SMC algorithm.
 We then thinned the number of samples to 5,000.
 To balance county and municipality splits, we create pseudo-counties for use in the county constraint.